 What’s New In PyCharm Edu 2017.3

-PyCharm Edu versioning is now aligned with other products, so 2017.3 version is the successor to PyCharm Edu 4.
-It is better integrated with Stepik for learners and has polished its UX for both learners and educators.
+PyCharm Edu versioning is now aligned with our other products, so 2017.3 version is the successor to PyCharm Edu 4.
+It is better integrated with Stepik for learners and has had its UX polished for both learners and educators.
 Check out the new features below and give it a try.
 Don't forget to share your feedback!

 Filtering the list of courses

 When looking for a new course to start, you can now use specific feature tags to filter the list.